 For developing a representative and demographically balanced face mask dataset, having a balanced ratio of different faces is important.
 In our image collection, we created race, age group, and gender predictions of people.
 We employed FairFace [10], which is a SOTA face attribute classifier trained on a balanced race and gender face attribute dataset.
 FairFace requires MTCNN [33] face detector due to its training pipeline.
 Therefore, we only produced predictions for faces that could be detected with MTCNN [33].
 FairFace defines seven race groups: White, Black, Indian, East Asian, Southeast Asian, Middle Eastern, and Latino.
 It also has an option to define five race groups by combining Middle Eastern and White, as well as East Asian and Southeast Asian.
 Aside from race predictions, we also used gender and age group predictions.
 FairFace [10] uses the following age groups: 0-2, 3-9, 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, and 70+.
 To balance the racial distribution and get more images from underrepresented ethnicities, we expanded our location filter to include images from 56 different countries, such as Kenya, Canada, Vietnam, and Turkey.
-Final dataset comprises 6,264 images which contain 13,492 faces with masks and 3,118 faces without masks.
+The final dataset comprises 6,264 images, which contain 13,492 faces with masks and 3,118 faces without masks.
 Unlike most previous face mask detection datasets, which contain only one face per image, the high number of faces indicates that our dataset also contains crowded scenes.
 Moreover, our dataset captures high pose and illumination variations.
-Fig. 2 shows images from our dataset, which we named as Bias-Aware Face Mask Detection (BAFMD) dataset.
+Figure 2 shows images from our dataset, which we named as Bias-Aware Face Mask Detection (BAFMD) dataset.
+As our dataset is collected from public social media data, some of the data might not be usable depending on the user.
+The dataset is provided under the MIT License, and users must accept the terms of usage before acquisition.
+Our dataset mainly contains images of people taking and sharing photographs on Twitter.
+It also contains images taken by the media with professional cameras.
+Therefore, it includes high-resolution and low-resolution images with challenging and unrestricted environments.
+Table 1 shows the difference between our proposed dataset and the other datasets.
 We compare our dataset with the MAFA [3] dataset, a well-known and widely used face mask detection dataset.
 Specifically, we compare the ratios of race, gender, and age groups.
 Having a more balanced dataset in terms of race, gender, and age groups creates less bias for the trained models [10].
 As illustrated in Fig. 3, our dataset achieves more balanced ratios across race, gender, and age groups.